aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-image-manipulation/add-tiled-image/_index.md

 Place the image you want to tile (e.g., `R08LN_NN.jpg`) inside the directory referenced by `dataDir`.
 The image will be used as a brush pattern.

 ### Step 4: add tiled image
 Create a rectangular path and fill it with an `XpsImageBrush`.
 By setting the tile mode to `Tile`, the image repeats across the rectangle.
-Adjust the source and destination rectangles to control tile size and positioning.
+Adjust the source and destination `Rectangle2D` values to control tile size and positioning.

 ```java
 // Tile image